Railroad Terms

 A yard engine.

 A train with no problems and with good air.
-Slang used by crews at turn over points or when being relieved by other crews.
+Used by crews at turn over points or when being relieved by other crews.

 Groundhog